Skip to main content

 print("Vulnerability Scores: ", red_teamer.vulnerability_scores)

-This returns a pandas DataFrame summarizing each vulnerability score:
+This returns a pandas DataFrame summarizing each vulnerability type score:

 Score